hqoss/rabbit_mq/README.md

 A quick and dirty tech-debt tracker, used in conjunction with Issues.

--   [ ] Add support for notifying the parent producer when a publisher `nack` occurs.
+-   [ ] Add support for individual and batch publisher confirms.
+-   [ ] Add support for publishing without confirm mode.
--   [ ] Increase test coverage to as close to 100% as possible
+-   [ ] Increase test coverage to as close to 100% as possible.
--   [ ] Add testing guide
+-   [ ] Update testing guide.